-During the past year over 100 prisoners sentenced to mandatory LWOP when they were juveniles have been resentenced in Michigan and none have reoffended.
+During the past few years over 100 prisoners sentenced to mandatory LWOP when they were juveniles have been resentenced in Michigan and none have reoffended.
 Their successful reentry into society reflects the long established fact that prisoners serving LWOP sentences who are released have less than a 1% chance of recidivating.
 This, in comparison to the national recidivism average of 67% for all offense categories.

 Of the prisoners who were 15-years-old at the time of their arrest, 90% of them have received 25- to 60-year sentences or sentences equaling the time they have already served, making them eligible for parole consideration.
 The average minimum sentence they have received is 28.5 years.
 I believe Efren is also equally deserving of fairly receiving a sentence proportionate to those similarly situated.

-The Berrien County Prosecutor's Office filed a motion with the trial court on July 21, 2016 --- two years ago -- seeking an unwarranted LWOP sentence against Efren when he is resentenced which he clearly does not qualify as a candidate to receive according to the standards outlined by the U.S. Supreme Court.
+The Berrien County Prosecutor's Office filed a motion with the trial court on July 21, 2016 --- over four years ago -- seeking an unwarranted LWOP sentence against Efren when he is resentenced which he clearly does not qualify as a candidate to receive according to the standards outlined by the U.S. Supreme Court.
 I respectfully request that you dismiss the motion and impose a more reasonable and humane sentence of 30 to 60 years which is permitted according to MCL 769.25(9).